Cooking With Wasabi: The Dos And Don’ts

 Do store wasabi correctly.

 You should store jars of wasabi paste exactly like prepared horseradish, which means you should keep them in a cool and dark place.
-Heat and light can degrade their flavor.
+Heat and light can degrade their taste.
 Whole pieces of true wasabi should be wrapped in moist paper towels and stored in the refrigerator.
 Wasabi powder should be stored in an airtight container and kept away from moisture until you are ready to use it.

 Do use wasabi for more than just sushi.